bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 This way, you consider either a happy or unhappy flow to be something you can expect, and just handle.

 > TODO Either Left/Right pattern?
+Gewoon noemen, niet uitweiden, is artikel op zich...
+> Link toevoegen naar een artikel en/of NPM library.

 ### Conclusion